nasearle/publishing-build-tools/sp/concepts/introduction-to-push-notifications/index.md

 The  [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) lets us display notifications to the user.
 It is incredibly powerful and simple to use.
 Where possible, it uses the same mechanisms a native app would use, giving a completely native look and feel.

 We can split the Notifications API into two core areas (these are non-technical and are not part of the spec).
-The  *Invocation API * controls how to make your notification appear, including styling and vibration.
+The  <em>*Invocation API *</em> controls how to make your notification appear, including styling and vibration.
 We create (or invoke) the notification from the page (or from the server, in the case of push notifications).
-The  *Interaction API*  controls what happens when the user engages with the notification.
+The  <em>*Interaction API*</em>  controls what happens when the user engages with the notification.
 User interaction is handled in the service worker.

 ### Request permission